 Ingredients

-- Zucchini: cooking the zucchini before baking helps to reduce the water content – if using raw zucchini, you often get watery pockets in the custard.
+- Zucchini: cooking the zucchini (courgette) before baking helps to reduce the water content – if using raw zucchini, you often get watery pockets in the custard.

 - Eggs: there is no substitute for eggs in this recipe.
 Room temperature will give you the best results, as always.

+- Herbs: dill is particularly good and what’s featured in the recipe.
 Change the herbs based on your preference, and note that they make up a large part of the flavour profile here.
 Basil and chives are excellent options.
 I don’t really recommend dried herbs in this recipe but they can be used in a pinch.

 Add other veg as you like – mushrooms, sweet peppers, cherry tomatoes – whatever you have on hand.
 This takes away from the ‘green monster’ feeling a bit, but green isn’t the only healthy colour!